 In South Australia, CABN designs minimalist off-grid cabins powered by solar energy and constructed with local timber.
 Each unit provides a compact retreat while promoting ecological awareness and minimal living.

-According to Building Design + Construction, “compact housing uses up to 40% less energy and materials than conventional homes while fostering affordability and community density.”
+It has been recorded by Building Design + Construction that “compact housing uses up to 40% less energy and materials than conventional homes while fostering affordability and community density.”

 Looking ahead to 2026 and beyond, architects are integrating advanced technology into small-home design.
 Smart-home systems, AI-assisted energy management, and prefabricated modular construction will make small homes even more efficient and accessible.